chtheolo/DecToHex_service/README.md

 module.exports = server;
 ```

-The server now runs and in localhost:3000.
-Our file reads the port from the *config/main.js* file
+The server now runs in localhost:3000.
+Our file reads the service port from the *config/main.
-which has all the configuration variables that we need for our project.
+js* file which has the configuration variables we need for our project.
-Notice that, at the end of the file we call the *router(app)* which is the exported function from the **router.js**
-and we pass as an argument to that function our Express.js application.
+Notice that, at the end of the file we call the *router(app)* which is the exported function from the **router.js** file and we pass as an argument to that function our Express.js application.

 <a name="server"></a>
 ### Router

-In this file it is implemented all different routes for our application.
-This file is organized in **controllers**, **routes** and
-our main function that has the Express.js application as parameter.
+This is the file where we implement all different routes for our application.
+This file is organized in **controllers**, **routes** and our main function that has as parameter the Express.js application.

 The **controllers** is a structure that imports every endpoint function.
 ```javascript